Official websites use .gov

 NCT05072483 – Natural History Study of CADASIL

 CADASIL is a monogenic small-vessel disease that affects the arteries in the brain.
 Clinical manifestations include migraines, recurrent strokes, and progressive white matter degeneration.
 Current diagnosis for CADASIL is through MRI imaging of the white matter, genetic testing, or through family history.
 Previous literature reported impaired cerebrovascular reactivity detected by MRI and transcranial doppler.
 NIRS is an attractive alternative method for assessing cerebrovascular reactivity because of its compact size and penetration depth.
 For the CADASIL cohort, optical probes will be affixed to the forehead and forearm to acquire information from the prefrontal cortex and skeletal muscle respectively.
 The optical measurement consists of a five-minute baseline period followed by a five-minute brachial cuff occlusion and a five-minute recovery period.
-A series of three end-exhalation breath holds follow the recovery period; patients will be asked to exhale and hold their breaths for either 30 seconds or for as long as they can tolerate.
+A series of three end-exhalation breath holds follows the recovery period; patients will be asked to exhale and hold their breaths for either 30 seconds or for as long as they can tolerate.
 We anticipate that these assessments of cerebrovascular compared with skeletal muscle reactivity could provide a predictive test of disease progression.
+Over 30 patients have been enrolled in the study, and analysis is under way to evaluate potential differences between the CADASIL and healthy cohorts.

 NCT04595773 - COVID-19 - Chronic Adaptation and Response to Exercise (COVID-CARE): a Randomized Controlled Trial